cloudmesh-community/sp20-516-232/chapter/k8-advanced-scheduling.md

 ## Using taints and tolerations to repel pods from certain nodes

 Node affinity is about attracting Pod to Nodes.
 Taints are to refuse pod to be scheduled unless that pod has a matching toleration.
 Taints are more like blacklist so when there are many nodes and need to blacklist one then it is really easy to achieve this with Taints.

+* A taint applied to a node indicates that only specific pods can be scheduled on them.
+* A toleration is applied to a pod allows them to tolerate a node's taint.

 Taints and tolerations consist of a key, value, effect and operator